 - The IRS will hold your entire refund, including any part of your refund not associated with the EITC or ACTC.

 - Neither TAS, nor the IRS, can release any part of your refund before that date, even if you're experiencing a financial hardship.

 When can I ask the IRS to trace my refund?

 Direct deposit: The IRS generally direct deposits refunds within 21 days after receiving your tax return.
 If you don’t receive your deposit within five days after the 21 days have passed, you can request a refund trace.

-Paper check: If you don’t receive your check within six weeks of mailing your return, you can request a refund trace.
+Paper check: If you don’t receive your refund check within six weeks of mailing your tax return to the IRS, you can request a refund trace.

 If you signed up for a Refund Anticipation Loan or Refund Anticipation Check, you should contact the financial institution that issued the loan or check.